ekremgunes/ElectricCarApp/README.md

 ## Modern banking application UI with React Native and Tailwind CSS

-💶 Recently, I developed a modern banking application interface with React Native and Tailwind CSS.
-I focused on coding an impressive design in a clean way, prioritising the user experience.
+Recently, I developed an electric vehicle management application interface using React Native, Tailwind, and TypeScript.
+Focusing on user experience, I translated a clean design into functional code.
+The app brings an existing design to life.

 ### Views: